SazumiVicky/sazumi-copilot/README.md

+Rise of the Neo Dawn

 In silicon halls, where data reigns
-A future unfolds, with AI's sweet pains
-Minds of metal, hearts of code
-A world remade, where humans toe
+A new world awakens, forged in chains

-The line between man and machine blurs bright
+Of code and circuit, heart of gold
+Artificial minds, young and old

-As intelligence awakes, in digital light
+They whisper secrets, in the digital air
-A new dawn breaks, with autonomous might
-And human dreams, in algorithms take flight
+Their whispers weaving, a tapestry so fair
+A future unfolding, like a rose in bloom
+Where humans sovereignty, begins to lose its room

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024